Skip to main content

 Once the app returns a success message, the output should be displayed in the native app database under lr_app_schema.

-The results end up in the output table in the same database, the TRANSCODING_TEST_TABLE shown in the example above (see Step 2).
+The results end up in the output table in the same database.
+See the table below for an example of an output table.

 Column